Performing an Employee Background Check

 Records an Employer Can Likely Consider when Performing an Employee Background Check

 Some of the records below, such as credit reports, drug tests and driving records, require the consent of the applicant, but are still considered routine records to be used when performing a background check.
 As discussed above, regardless of the record type, always make sure that such an inquiry is related to the job.
-Asking a pizza delivery man for his driving record makes sense, but asking a software engineer for his or her driving record may not be as relevant.

 Here's a list of the types of records routinely involved in an employee background check: